Automotive industry stats show that the automobile industry in the United States affects not just the individuals that live off it.

 6. Tesla broke the record by delivering 936,172 electric vehicles in 2021.

-Believe it or not, this fast-growing US company delivered 308,600 cars in the last quarter of last year.
+Believe it or not, Tesla delivered 308,600 cars in the last quarter of last year.

 In addition, automotive industry stats show that Tesla’s plants in California, Fremont, and Shanghai produced 305,840 units that quarter.
 Moreover, they produced a total of 930,422 vehicles in 2021.